CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/initial_queries/key_questions.md

-# Key Research Questions: OpenEchoSystem.Core Utilities and Extensions
+# Key Research Questions: ConsmicLexicon.Foundation Utilities and Extensions

-To effectively inform the SPARC Specification phase for improving the `OpenEchoSystem.Core` library, the following key questions will guide the research:
+To effectively inform the SPARC Specification phase for improving the `ConsmicLexicon.Foundation` library, the following key questions will guide the research:

 ## General Questions